 Our stock includes:

-We have over 650,000 items, loan approximately 1.7 million each year and have access to tens of thousands of books through the public library network.
+We have almost 605,000 items on our shelves, lend approximately 1.7 million each year and have access to tens of thousands of books through the public library network.

 Why we have a stock selection policy

 Around 185,000 titles are published annually in the UK alone.
 Even in a large county like Warwickshire, it is impossible to buy every title, so choices have to be made.

 - authority and reputation of the author or publisher

 - will it help provide a better choice for our customers?

 - does it reflect the county’s social and cultural diversity?